 GeneCards Summary for HFE2 Gene

 HFE2 (Hemochromatosis Type 2 (Juvenile)) is a Protein Coding gene.
 Diseases associated with HFE2 include Hemochromatosis, Type 2A and Juvenile Hereditary Hemochromatosis.
-Among its related pathways are Netrin-1 signaling and Signaling by BMP.
+Among its related pathways are Developmental Biology and Netrin-1 signaling.
 GO annotations related to this gene include coreceptor activity.
 An important paralog of this gene is RGMA.